-Just the other day, we had a good April 1 laugh about all the hyped-up diabetes "cure" headlines.
-But today, we're looking more seriously at how Big Pharma is putting its money where its mouth is, as in fighting diabetes for real by investing in cure research.
+Just the other day, we had a good April 1 laugh about all the hyped-up “cure” headlines that we see so often in the diabetes news space.
+But today, we’re looking more seriously at how Big Pharma is putting its money where its mouth is, as in fighting diabetes for real by investing in cure research.
 No joke.

 Janssen calls this initiative the Disease Interception Accelerator (DIA), and in fact, T1D is just the first condition being targeted with focus on other disease states coming down the road.
 In their so-called T1D Venture, scientists have already begun work to develop new diagnostic tools, therapies and even combination approaches to intercept T1D before it starts and understand the role of potential triggers for the condition.